aukilabs/posemesh/core/compute-node/README.md

 must be provisioned with the same capability.
 The example does not add or enable a production DDS capability.

 Choosing a binary is the authentication-mode switch.
-Supplying `ROBOT_REGISTRATION_CREDENTIALS` to the default SIWE binary does not select robot mode, and the robot binary does not read `REG_SECRET` or `SECP256K1_PRIVHEX`.
+Supplying either robot credential source to the default SIWE binary does not select robot mode, and the robot binary does not read `REG_SECRET` or `SECP256K1_PRIVHEX`.

 ## Notable modules
 - `auth::siwe_after_registration` — waits for DDS registration, then spins up